SCIFIHISTORY.NET

 "The crew of a space ship confronts an evil galactic ruler out to rule the universe."

 On this day in 1981 (in Peru), Star Wars: The Empire Strikes Back delivered the Force back to theaters.
-According to our friends at IMDB.com, here's the plot summary:
+Directed by Irvin Kershner, the SciFi/Fantasy starred Mark Hamill, Harrison Ford, and Carrie Fisher, and here's the plot summary as provided by IMDB.com:

 "After the Rebels are brutally overpowered by the Empire on the ice planet Hoth, Luke Skywalker begins Jedi training with Yoda, while his friends are pursued by Darth Vader and a bounty hunter named Boba Fett all over the galaxy."